 Evaluation of Misstatements - In September 2006, the Securities and Exchange Commission (SEC) released Staff Accounting Bulletin (SAB) No. 108, Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements, which provides the Staff's views regarding the process of quantifying financial statement misstatements, such as assessing both the carryover and reversing effects of prior year misstatements on the current year financial statements.
-The Company will adopt the misstatement evaluation requirements of SAB No. 108 for the Company's fiscal year ended August 31, 2007.
+The guidance in SAB No. 108 is effective for our fiscal year ended August 31, 2007.
+The Company has reviewed the provisions of SAB No. 108 and is not currently aware of any conditions or errors that would have a material impact on our financial statements as a result of adopting the evaluation methodology found in SAB No. 108.

 Fair Value Measures - In September 2006, the FASB issued SFAS No. 157, Fair Value Measures.
 This statement establishes a single authoritative definition of fair value, sets out a framework for measuring fair value, and requires additional disclosures about fair-value measurements.
 Statement No. 157 only applies to fair-value measurements that are already required or permitted by other accounting standards except for measurements of share-based payments and measurements that are similar to, but not intended to be, fair value.
-This statement is effective for the specified fair value measures for financial statements issued for fiscal years beginning after November 15, 2007, and will thus be effective for the Company in fiscal 2008.
+This statement is effective for the specified fair value measures for financial statements issued for fiscal years beginning after November 15, 2007, and will thus be effective for our fiscal year beginning September 1, 2008.
 We have not yet completed our analysis of the impact of SFAS No. 157 on our financial statements.